-What Is an Orbital Sander &What Is It Used For? (with Pictures)
+What Is an Orbital Sander?
+Types, Uses, & FAQ (with Pictures)

 When working with wood or metal, you will inevitably need to smooth your surface if you are performing any finish work.
 This work is almost always done with a sander.
 An orbital sander, or random orbital sander, is a sander that is handheld.
 It spins a piece of sanding paper in small ellipses, which cause the entire sander to move in an orbital fashion, hence the name.
 This differs from a standard palm sander which oscillates consistently but slower.
 Orbital sanders are ideal for working on flat surfaces and are relatively easy to use with a little practice.

 Before we discuss how an orbital sander works, it will be helpful to examine how sandpaper works.
 Sandpaper gets in between the grains of the wood.
 The wood will get scratched up if you go across the natural grain of the wood, but if you go with the grain, it will be smoother.
 If it’s a finer grit, the sand will even get between the grain.

 A handheld palm sander, such as an orbital sander, moves the sandpaper at a rate not humanly possible.
 But what makes a random orbital sander different from a standard sheet sander?

 Underneath the disc of the orbital sander is a mounting board bolted onto an offset cam.
 The mounting board also has a little slop in it so that it’s not a tight fit.
 Since both are offset, the mounting board rotates randomly, and the oscillations are inconsistent.
 The purpose is to prevent an obvious circular pattern from the sanding in the wood grain.